dmil/simple-website/README.md

 # simple-website
-Simple website for "How Websites Work" lesson plan
+Simple website for "How Websites Work" lesson plan to understand basics